Returning to HIIT Postpartum

 Last Updated:

-HIIT = High Intensity Interval Training
+What is High Intensity Interval Training (HIIT)?

-Let’s breakdown postpartum exercise into two keywords: windows and strategy.
+Let’s break down postpartum exercise into two keywords: windows and strategy.

 Windows of return to postpartum HIIT